DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/combinable-class.md

 ### <a name="parameters"></a>Parâmetros
  `_Copy`
- Existente `combinable` objeto a ser copiado para esta.
+ Um existente `combinable` objeto a ser copiado a este.

 ### <a name="return-value"></a>Valor de retorno
- Uma referência a esta `combinable` objeto.
+ Uma referência a este `combinable` objeto.

 ## <a name="see-also"></a>Consulte também
  [Namespace de simultaneidade](concurrency-namespace.md)